Google Rating

 The cost of veneers and crowns can vary depending on the materials used, the severity of your dental problem, and other factors.
 In general, veneers tend to be less expensive than crowns.

 Some dental insurance plans may cover some costs for veneers or crowns.
-However, most plans consider these treatments to be cosmetic and will not provide coverage.
+However, most plans consider these treatments cosmetic and will not provide coverage.

-If you are considering veneers or crowns, be sure to talk to your dentist about the best option for you.
-They will be able to help you decide which treatment is proper for you based on your dental problem and your budget.
+If considering veneers or crowns, talk to your dentist about the best option.
+They can help you choose the proper treatment based on your dental problem and budget.

-If you have any questions about veneers vs crowns or would like to schedule a consultation with our expert, please contact us today.
-Call us at (03) 9646 2577 or drop an email at to fix an appointment.
+If you have any questions about veneers vs. crowns or want to schedule a consultation with Bay Street Dental Group experts, please get in touch with us today.
+Call us at (03) 9646 2577 or email [email protected] to fix an appointment. [email protected] to fix an appointment.

 FREQUENTLY ASKED QUESTIONS